datastaxdevs/workshop-graphql-netflix/README.md

 ## 7. Insert Values in Movie table

-✅  **Step 7a:** Move to tab `GRAPHQL`, everything should be set, use the following mutation to populate movies table:
+✅  **Step 7a:** Now go to tab "graphql" again.
+Everything should be set: use the following mutation to populate the `movies_by_genre` table:

 ```yaml
 mutation insertMovies {